What are psychedelic assisted therapies?

 If psychedelics are illegal – and potentially harmful – why are they being used in treatment?

-Psychedelic assisted treatment is only considered in very limited circumstances where other treatments have not worked.
+Psychedelic assisted therapy is only considered in very limited circumstances where other treatments have not worked.
 Psychedelic assisted treatment will only be offered if after a medical review, the treating psychiatrist considers that the potential benefits outweigh the risks to the patient.

 It's crucial to highlight that psychedelic assisted therapies are not about the medicines alone.
 Rather, they are a combination of the psychedelic experience and skilled therapeutic support, all done in safe and highly controlled settings.
 When these drugs are taken outside controlled settings there are increased risks of adverse events happening.
 While these treatments may be promising, it doesn’t mean these substances are safe to use recreationally.